joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

 6. From a network security standpoint, how should your solution be secured?

-   - WWI should deploy their Azure Synapse Analytics workspace within a managed workspace Virtual Network (VNet), and then use managed private endpoints to establish a private link to Azure resources.
+    WWI should deploy their Azure Synapse Analytics workspace within a managed workspace Virtual Network (VNet), and then use managed private endpoints to establish a private link to Azure resources.
 By using a private link, traffic between their VNet and Azure Synapse Analytics workspace traverses entirely over the Microsoft backbone network, which protects against data exfiltration risks.
 You establish a private link to a resource by creating a private endpoint.
 Private endpoint uses a private IP address from the VNet to effectively bring the service "into" the VNet.
 Azure Synapse Analytics creates two Managed private endpoints automatically when the Azure Synapse workspace is created within a managed VNet.

 ## Checklist of preferred objection handling

-1. WWI understands that Azure offers several services with overlapping capabilities- they do not want to spend the time stitching them together to get to the desired analytics solution.
+1. WWI understands that Azure offers several services with overlapping capabilities.
+They do not want to spend the time stitching them together to get to the desired analytics solution.

    - Azure Synapse Analytics was designed to address exactly this situation and enables customers to quickly get to creating business value from their analytics instead of spending time on plumbing infrastructure connecting disparate services.

-2. They have seen demos from competing systems that claim to load massive datasets in seconds.
+2. WWI have seen demos from competing systems that claim to load massive datasets in seconds.
 Does Azure offer such a solution?

    - Azure Synapse Analytics is Microsoft's answer to this challenge, and is designed for supporting fast loads of massive datasets.

-3. Can they really minimize the number of disparate services they use across ingest, transformation, querying and storage, so that their team of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring?
+3. Is it really possible to minimize the number of disparate services they use across ingest, transformation, querying and storage, so that WWI team of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring?

    - Yes, Azure Synapse Analytics provides an integrated environment that does exactly this.

-4. They have heard of serverless querying, does your solution offer this?
+4. WWI have heard of serverless querying, does Azure offer this?
 Does it support querying the data at the scale of WWI and what formats does it support?
-Would this be appropriate for supporting their dashboards or reports?
+Would this be appropriate for supporting WWI dashboards or reports?

    - Azure Synapse Analytics support serverless querying via the serverless SQL endpoint.
    - Azure Synapse SQL serverless is an always available SQL endpoint that provides T-SQL querying over high scale data in Azure Storage, and is ideal for ad hoc or bursty workloads.
    - Supports data in various formats (Parquet, CSV, JSON)
    - It would be appropriate for dashboards and reports, as it supports Power BI and can be used refresh dashboard datasets.
 It is also appropriate for basic data discovery and exploration and supporting "single query ETL" that  transforms Azure Storage based data in a massively parallel fashion.

-5. If their solution provides serverless querying, are they prevented from using pre-allocated query resources?
+5. If Azure provides serverless querying, does selecting serverless remove the option of using pre-allocated query resources?

    - No. This is a unique differentiator of Azure Synapse Analytics.
 Within one Azure Synapse Analytics workspace, they can have pre-provisioned Azure Synapse SQL Pools, and also have serverless querying using the Azure Synapse SQL serverless endpoint.

-6. Is my data protected at rest and do I have control over the keys used to encrypt it?
+6. Would data be protected at rest and are there controls over the keys used to encrypt it?

-   - For data stored in Azure Synapse SQL databases as well as data stored in Azure Storage (including Azure Data Lake Store gen 2), Azure Synapse Analytics supports transparent data encryption (TDE), which means all data is encrypted when written to disk and decrypted when read.
+   - For data stored in Azure Synapse SQL databases as well as data stored in Azure Storage (including Azure Data Lake Store Gen2), Azure Synapse Analytics supports transparent data encryption (TDE), which means all data is encrypted when written to disk and decrypted when read.
 When it comes to the keys used for encryption and decryption, TDE provides the option of using service managed keys that are supplied by Microsoft, or user managed keys that are provided by the customer and are stored securely in Azure Key Vault.

 ## Customer quote (to be read back to the attendees at the end)